 Enforcement and Compliance, International Trade Administration, Department of Commerce.

 The Department of Commerce (Commerce) preliminarily determines that PT.
-Cheil Jedang Indonesia (CJ Indonesia), the sole respondent in this administrative review, made sales of subject merchandise in the United States at prices below normal value during the period of review covering November 1, 2016, through October 31, 2017 (POR).
-Commerce is also rescinding the administrative review with respect to PT.
-Miwon Indonesia (Miwon).
+Cheil Jedang Indonesia (CJ Indonesia), the sole producer or exporter subject to this administrative review, did not make sales below normal value of monosodium glutamate (MSG) from the Republic of Indonesia (Indonesia) during the period of review Start Printed Page 2718(POR), November 1, 2017 through October 31, 2018.
 We invite interested parties to comment on these preliminary results.